vlothec/TRASH/README.md

 -frep x 		# repeats shorter than this will be filtered out, 4 by default.
 -o path			# output path where repeats will be saved and temporary directories created.
 -seqt path 		# path to the file with repeat family templates, the file needs to be formatted as described below.
--par x 			# max number of cores ussed for multithreading, defaults to 1.
+-par x 			# max number of cores used for multithreading, defaults to 1.
 If set as 0, TRASH will try to register as many cores as there are sequences, or maximum available, whatever is smaller.
 ```

 ## Multithreading
-The script will utilize maximum of 1 core per fasta sequence (not per file) if available.
-Dy default it will use 1 core, which can be controlled with -par flag.
+The script will utilize a maximum of 1 core per fasta sequence (not per file) if available.
+By default it will use 1 core, which can be controlled with -par flag.

 ## Higher Order Repeat analysis